 On this engine, the valve covers were said to look like overturned pans – enter the Panhead.

 Continuing along with the unofficial naming conventions, the Shovelhead arrived in 1966.
 The Shovel quickly built a reputation as outdated, troublesome and overpriced, although they did build a loyal following of adherent fans and owners, including me.

 In defence of H-D, it wasn’t that they were particularly bad, although there is no shortage of people who will argue they are, H-D refused to engage in the race to refinement.
 Within three years of the release of the Shovelhead engine, and its 1000 cc Sportster sibling, the superbike era would be upon the world.

-The Triumph BSA triple, Honda 4 and Kawasaki 900 were game changers but H-D steadfastly remained true to its historical roots.
+The Triumph Trident, Honda CB750 and Kawasaki Z900 were game changers but H-D steadfastly remained true to its historical roots.

 By comparison to the superbikes of the seventies, H-D was an antiquity, an outlier that connected the company with its heritage, indeed, they would even celebrate such heritage some 20 years later by releasing a model of the same name.

 By the late sixties H-D was in financial trouble.
 American Machine Foundry (AMF) stepped in, purchasing H-D and applying their text-book manufacturing techniques to the fiercely proud, all-American company.